chipsalliance/firrtl-spec/spec.md

 1. If the expression is an identifier, the kind of component determines the flow:
     1. Nodes are sources.
     2. Wires and registers are duplex.
-    3. For ports, the kind depends on the direction.
+    3. For ports, the flow depends on the direction.
         1. Input ports have source flow.
         2. Output ports have sink flow.
     4. Submodule instances are sources.